Printed on September 15, 2019, 5:00 am

 - Whether payment is by terminal leave or lump sum payment, and whether termination is voluntary or involuntary, the discretion to determine the employee's last working day is reserved to the appropriate appointing authority.

-- Of course, the employee retains the right to make his/her last working day a date prior to the date established by the appointing authority.
+- Of course, the employee retains the right to make their last working day a date prior to the date established by the appointing authority.

 - In either option, payment should be made with the employee's normal payroll cycle.